fac24/week2-Minju-Hussain-Asmahan-George/README.md

 - Visit `http://localhost:3000` to view the application.

 #### To run tests:
-- Install Cyress `npm install -D cypress`.
 - While in the project folder, run `npm run test`.
 - Edit the test.js file to make your own tests.
-- Have the server running in one terminal and Cypress 🖥
+- Have the server running in one terminal and Cypress in another 🖥

 ## User Stories
 As a user, I want: